odkr/lpassh-add/README.md

           case $? in 0) :;; 127) continue 2;; *) exit;; esac
         done; break
       done
+      # Download my GnuPG key.
+      gpg --recv-keys 0x6B06A2E03BE31BE9
       # Verify the archive.
       gpg --verify "$SIG" "$ARCHIVE" || exit
       # Unpack it.